- sales & marketing

 What Is Pagination?

 Pagination is the process of separating digital content into discrete pages on the website.
-Some types of website content can greatly benefit from being broken down into discrete pages, as in doing so they become more user-friendly, less cluttered and thus the users can fluidly navigate between these pages by clicking links (typically by clicking numbers located at the bottom of a page).
+Some types of website content can greatly benefit from being broken down into discrete pages, as in doing so they become more user-friendly, and less cluttered and thus the users can fluidly navigate between these pages by clicking links (typically by clicking numbers located at the bottom of a page).

 You’ll see pagination in action on many eCommerce websites, search engine results pages (SERP), and informational pages, such as blogs.
 These pages usually have a numbered link selection section at the bottom of the page where users can click to jump to a different archive page.